energywebfoundation/iam-client-lib/docs/guides/claim.md

 See the Cache Server request handler [here](https://github.com/energywebfoundation/iam-cache-server/blob/07a0053cd10ad16739cc331f043b18cc5dfc0dc4/src/modules/claim/claim.controller.ts#L112).

 ### 2. Issuing Claims
-If the subject's enrolment request is valid, the Issuer can approve and issue a Claim to the subject.
+If the subject's enrolment request is valid, the Issuer can approve and issue the claim to the subject.
 If the claim has been requested by the signer, this is done by the [issueClaimRequest method](../api/classes/modules_claims_claims_service.ClaimsService.md#issueclaimrequest).
 If a claim is being directly issued without having been requested, this is done by the [issueClaim method](../api/classes/modules_claims_claims_service.ClaimsService.md#issueclaim).

+#### Registering Claims on the Blockchain
 The claim request has an array of [RegistrationTypes]((../api/interfaces/modules_claims_claims_types.Claim.md#registrationtypes)).
 A claim can be registered:

 1. On-Chain only